bernhardAxonIvy/doc/source/engine-guide/getting-started/index.rst

 Getting Started
 ***************

-In this chapter, we help you to get up to speed with the |ivy-engine| with minimal effort.
+In this chapter, we help you to get up to speed with the Axon Ivy Engine with minimal effort.
 For productive use, the resulting configuration has to be updated later on; see :ref:`Non-Demo Setup <non-demo-setup>` below.